How to Become an Appraiser

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics, real estate appraisers and assessors made an average annual salary of $54,980 in 2018, while the top ten percent made more than $102,590.
+According to the U.S. Bureau of Labor Statistics, real estate appraisers and assessors earned a median salary of $58,650 in 2020, while the top ten percent made more than $107,090.

 Not surprisingly, appraisers are in highest demand in the hottest real estate markets where homes are being turned over frequently and lots of new construction is taking place.
 Assessor positions are more evenly distributed since just about every county and municipality across the country employs one or more to ensure assessed values align with what homes and commercial properties would sell for based on current market conditions.